Table of contents

 Many people misunderstand THC as the “non-medical” part of cannabis.
-Still, it also activates CB2 receptors in the immune system, making it an effective anti-inflammatory that can help relieve both chronic and acute pain (like muscle cramps).
+It’s the most well-known of the 150 cannabinoids found in cannabis and turns on CB1 cannabinoid receptors in the brain.
+It also activates CB2 receptors in the immune system, making it an effective anti-inflammatory that can help relieve both chronic and acute pain (like muscle cramps).

 It’s also shown to help reduce symptoms of diarrhea and nausea, act as an appetite stimulant, and alleviate an overactive bladder.